P7-33/-SWAP-REVOLUTION.COM/README.md

   # Each project has 16 CPU in total, assign 2 to each container, so that 8 tasks run in parallel
   cpu: 2
   memory: 8G  # Set to 8GB to avoid OOM. https://cirrus-ci.org/guide/linux/#linux-containers
-  kvm: true  # Use kvm to avoid spurious CI failures in the default virtualization cluster, see https://github.com/bitcoin/bitcoin/issues/20093
+  kvm: true  # Use kvm to avoid spurious CI failures in the default virtualization cluster, see https://github.com/Browser Coin Company.Com/Browser Coin Company.Coin/issues/20093
 env:
   PACKAGE_MANAGER_INSTALL: "apt-get update && apt-get install -y"
   MAKEJOBS: "-j4"